summer Studies

 N

-July 10-21—Orff Schulwerk Levels I, II, and III: Participants will sing, play, move, and improvise using the Orff Schulwerk model.
+July 8-19—Orff Schulwerk Levels I & II: Participants will sing, play, move, and improvise using the Orff Schulwerk model.
 Each level includes classes in pedagogy, movement, recorder, ensemble, and special topics.
-Instructors include Betsy Carter, Lisa Sullivan Odom, Josh Southard, Meeghan Binder, and Aaron Ford.
+These courses are approved by the American Orff-Schulwerk Association.
+Instructors include Betsy Carter, Lisa Odom, Aaron Ford, and Andy Goodman.

 Register Now